What type of choral singers does the program accept?

 Does the program provide scores for its participants?

 Some of the repertoire will be provided in pdf format and participants will need to download and print, or upload to their tablet.
 Other scores will need to be purchased by participants.
-All score information including where and how to purchase will be provided in February of 2023 or sooner.
-As said above, participants must arrive in Puglia with all the music organized in a black folder or uploaded to a tablet, all pdf's downloaded, printed, etc., and, obviously, with all the markings and notes that will be given during online meetings prior to arriving in Puglia.
-The order of the program will be finalized during our rehearsals in Italy.
+All score information including where and how to purchase will be provided by February of 2024 or sooner.
+Participants must arrive in Lisbon with all the music organized in a black folder or uploaded to a tablet, all pdf's downloaded, printed, etc., and, obviously, with all the markings and notes that will be given during online meetings prior to the program.
+The order of the repertoire will be finalized during our rehearsals once we are all physically together.

 What is the concert dress?
 Do we use black folders?
 Tablets?